First-Year Registration Questions

 - What is Work-Study?

 Work-Study is available to incoming students.
-Students must be Canadian citizens or permanent residents and must demonstrate financial need to be eligible.
+Students must be Canadian citizens or permanent residents.
+Additionally, students must be applying and receiving student assistance for the fall/winter session alongside demonstrating financial need as determined by the Awards Office.

 - Where can I apply for OSAP?